BeGods/ICP-HACKATHON/README.md

 <details>

-<summary> To access the admin panel, navigate to:
+<summary> To access the admin panel and add NFT collections, navigate to:
 `http://<frontend-canister-id>.localhost:4943/admin/login`

 To log in as an admin and perform administrative actions, you must first whitelist your wallet's **Principal** in the list of canister controllers.
 Use the following command to do so: